rsxtrix/SupportListener/README.md

 Run by "python3 SupportListener.py"
 Exit by entering CMD window and pressing "Enter" Pressing "Esc" stops recording, but doesn't close out the program.

+Creates text file in same root directory as program called "keyboard_log.txt" that contains all keypresses.